jasnow/railroader-site/README.markdown

 into `source/railroader/docs/warning_types`

 ~~~~
-    rake copy_docs_from_railroader
+    bundle exec rake copy_docs_from_railroader
 ~~~~

 To preview: `bundle exec rake preview` and visit http://localhost:4000

-To deploy, generate the pages (to /public), then run `rake deploy` - this will copy the files in /public and the dotfiles to \_deploy, then push to the GitHub Pages (gh-pages) branch.
+To deploy, generate the pages (to /public), then run `bundle exec rake deploy` - this will copy the files in /public and the dotfiles to \_deploy, then push to the GitHub Pages (gh-pages) branch.

 ## License